cap-js-community/odata-v2-adapter/README.md

 The OData V2 adapter for CDS instantiates an Express router.
 The following options are available:

 - **plugin**: OData V2 adapter is instantiated as part of the CDS plugin.
 Default is `true`.
 - **build**: In case of a plugin scenario, a build step is registered to prepare the OData V2 metadata.
+Use 'all' to mass compile EDMX files.
 Default is `true`.
 - **base**: Base path under which the service is reachable.
 Default is `''`.
 - **path**: Path under which the service is reachable.
 Default is `'odata/v2'`.
 Default path is `'v2'` for CDS < 7 or `middlewares` deactivated.
 - **model**: CDS service model (path(s) or CSN).
 Default is `'all'`.